memgraph/docs/products/memgraph/v0.15.0/reference_guide/tensorflow.md

 ### Important Considerations and Semantic Differences

 Under the hood, the Parallel Tensorflow Op runs each of your queries as several independent queries.
-The exact number matches the num_workers attribute.
+The exact number matches the `num_workers` attribute.

-Your input list is split into chunks, such that every worker gets a chunk approximately equal size.
+Your input list is split into chunks, such that every worker gets a chunk of approximately equal size.
 The only way to utilize paralleism is to use input lists.